patsi-dev/Airbnb-Cape-Town-Price-Prediction/README.md

 - RMSE: 0.376.
 Moderate error, fairly close predictions.
 - MAPE: 27.4%.
 Predictions were around 27% off on average.
 Conclusion: A strong model with good performance.
 It was slightly less accurate than XGBoost, but with some fine-tuning, it could reach similar results.

+Both the XGBoost Regressor and Gradient Boosting Regressor were tuned to improve their performance.
+After tuning, XGBoost achieved the best results, showing higher accuracy and lower error compared to the other models.
+We also experimented with a simple neural network, but the results were poor.
+The model struggled to learn meaningful patterns from the data and performed much worse than the tree-based models.
+In the end, XGBoost was chosen as the final model for predicting Airbnb prices in Cape Town due to its strong accuracy, consistency, and ability to handle complex data relationships effectively.

+## Evaluation
+The testing set was used here.
+The tuned XGBoost Regressor, identified as the best-performing model, was evaluated on the training, validation, and test sets.
+The model showed strong performance and good generalization ability across all datasets.

+**Performance Summary:**<br>
+- Training Set: RMSE (actual) = 1006.31, R2 = 0.93, MAPE = 11.52%
+- Validation Set: RMSE (actual) = 2039.22, R2 = 0.70, MAPE = 23.73%
+- Test Set: RMSE (actual) = 1941.24, R2 = 0.73, MAPE = 23.12%

+These results indicate that the model performs very well on the training data and maintains solid predictive accuracy on unseen data.
+The R2 score of 0.73 on the test set shows that about 73% of the variation in Airbnb prices can be explained by the model’s features.
+While the validation and test errors are higher than the training error, the difference is reasonable, suggesting the model generalizes well and avoids overfitting.
+The MAPE of around 23% means that, on average, the model’s predictions are within 23% of the actual Airbnb prices.

+Overall, the tuned XGBoost model demonstrates reliable performance and provides meaningful insights into the factors influencing Airbnb pricing.

+## Conclusion
+In conclusion, the tuned XGBoost model performed well, explaining about 73% of price changes and keeping good accuracy across all datasets.
+With an average error of around 23%, it gives useful pricing suggestions and highlights important factors like location, property type, and amenities.
+Overall, it meets the project’s goal of providing smart, data-based insights to improve Airbnb pricing in Cape Town.
+## Recommendations
+- Retrain the model periodically as Airbnb listings and demand patterns change.
+- Use feedback from host adoption to refine predictions, focusing on reducing the MAPE further below 20%.
+- Include more features that capture dynamic pricing factors, e.g., local events, holidays, competitor prices, and seasonal trends